stnbu/mass_gathering/README.md

 # Mass Gathering

-...is 3D gravity-based game where you, a mass in free-fall, influence the momentum of planets with the goal of causing them to collide.
-Collisions between two planets will cause them to merge.
+...is 3D gravity-based game where you, a mass in free-fall, influence the momentum of planets by firing at them with momentum-altering projectiles.
+The goal is to cause the planets to collide with each other.
+When planets collide, their masses and momentum (vectors) are averaged.

 Mass Gathering is built in Rust using the Bevy game framework.